yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

 After the script is saved, we can start running the game for the first time!

 Click the **preview** button at the top of Cocos Creator editor, which looks like a "play" button.
 Cocos Creator will automatically open your default browser and run the game in it.
-Now we should see the main character--a purple monster jumping lively and continuously in the scene.
+Now we should see the main character --- a purple monster jumping lively and continuously in the scene.

 ![preview](quick-start/preview_game.png)

 ### Manipulation of movement

 A main character that can only jump foolishly up and down on the same spot is not very promising.
 Let us add keyboard input for the main character, using <kbd>A</kbd> and <kbd>D</kbd> to manipulate its jump direction.
-Under the `setJumpAction` method, add the `setInputControl` method:
+Below the `setJumpAction` method, add a new `setInputControl` method:

 ```js
 // Player.js